China Consulate ~ Chicago

 ** Make sure the entire address (street number, street name, City & State) for business/school and home

-address is on the printed copy (sometimes it is not for those who use a Mac), if not, you can write the missing info
+address is on the printed copy (sometimes it is not for those who use a Mac), if not, you can write that missing

 A signed Visa Application (for each person, including children) with 1 passport type picture

 (approx. 2"x2" do not cut the picture down even though the consulate instructions state a smaller size than 2"x2")